The Gang (film)

 The Gang is a 2000 Malayalam-language crime thriller film directed and cinematographed by J. Williams.
 Vani Viswanath, Suvarna Mathew, Steffi, Jagadeesh, Spadikam George.
 The film is produced under the banner of Cochin Films.

 Production

 In 1998, J. Williams came with Baburaj, the script writer, and narrated the film's story to Vani Viswanath, who found Baburaj's way of storytelling interesting.
 Viswanath was hesitant about whether she would get paid for the film or not, so she asked Baburaj for her paycheck.
 When Baburaj later asked her to return the money for an urgent need, Viswanath lied that she had given it to her father.
+Arjun was initially set to star in the film, but he left the film due to difference of opinion and was replaced by Napoleon.

 Vishwanath later fell in love with Baburaj and married him in November 2002.

 Legacy

 This was the first action film of Vani Viswanath, who later went on to establish herself as an action hero.